Writing a Dentist Resume (With Examples & Templates)

 The design of your resume will also affect tracking systems.
 Don't use tables, graphics or a mixture of fonts.

 It is a chance to explain your career motivations and interest in dentistry.
-You can also show how you can contribute to the workplace you are applying to.
+You can also show how you can contribute to the workplace you are applying to through your dental cover letter.

 Design your resume for ease of reading.
 This means choosing a clear font and using enough white space to make sure that key information is quick to find.